aiegoo/documentation/_wiki/blog/2022/2022-01-07-ardupilot-build.md

 You can use `waf --help` to see information about commands and options built-in to waf as well as some quick help on those added by ardupilot.

-{% include youtubePlayer.html id=page.youtubeID %}
+{% include youtubePlayer.html id=page.youtubeID3 %}

 sim_vehicle.py -v ArduPlane --console --map --osd